 1. Regenerative braking

 Nowadays, electric cars are designed to recover some of the used energy using regenerative brakes.
-The regenerative braking system is a key feature of electric cars.
+The regenerative braking system is a key feature of electric cars like Tesla.
 This system converts the kinetic energy of the car back into electricity, which can then be used to power the car.
 This makes electric cars very efficient and easy to drive.

 For example, the Tesla Model S is using a simple transmission and a clever regenerative braking system that can turn its electric motor into a generator when the car is decelerating.
 This means that when you lift your foot from the pedal the car will slow down not just because you are cutting the power to the motor.
 In fact, at that point, the motor will start acting as a generator and convert kinetic energy back into electricity.